Ricki Lake (1993 talk show)

 Ricki Lake (Note: The show is sometimes referred to as The Ricki Lake Show.) is an American daytime talk show that was hosted by Ricki Lake.
-The show ran in syndication for eleven seasons from September 13, 1993, to May 21, 2004, in which it broadcast 2,420 episodes.
-Taped at Chelsea Studios, the show was primarily formatted as a tabloid talk show.
-It featured single-issue panel discussions with everyday people, in which the guests discussed their personal experiences.
-These topics were often centered on relational transgressions.
-Lake moderated these discussions and an emphasis was placed on audience engagement.
+The show ran in syndication for eleven seasons from September 13, 1993, to May 21, 2004, in which it broadcast over 2,000 episodes.
+Taped at Chelsea Studios, the tabloid talk show primarily featured single-issue panel discussions with everyday people.
+Lake moderated these discussions, which often centered on relational transgressions between guests, and she placed a heavy emphasis on audience participation.
+The show distinguished itself from its contemporaries by focusing on youth-oriented discussions from a Generation X perspective.

 Format

-The show specialized in sensationalist topics involving invited guests and incorporated questions and comments from a studio audience.
-But unlike most of the counterparts of the day, her primary audience was aimed at teenagers, young adults, college students, and urban viewers (who described themselves as "Generation X") rather than the 25+ audience that advertisers were catering to, plus it was less sensational and tamer compared to the other programs.
+Like other daytime talk shows of the era, Ricki Lake specialized in sensationalist topics involving invited guests and incorporated questions and comments from a studio audience.
+However, its target audience was younger than those of similar series, and it was seen as less sensational than its counterparts.
 It was taped at the Chelsea Studios in New York City.
 During an interview on A Spoonful of Paolo, Lake stated that she almost signed up to do the show for only $5,000.

-A majority of the shows had surprises waiting in store for the guests, which were revealed by a doorbell ringing if a guest didn't come clean about themselves.
-This prompted Ricki to bring out another guest who knew the truth about the primary guest's intentions.
-At times, the guests would find out that someone else had been listening to their confession while they were on stage or in the audience.
-On one show in 1997 for example, a man who admitted to having an affair was unaware that his wife was on stage.
-The doorbell (and other surprises) were a major part of the series throughout its run.
+Many episodes would surprise guests with a doorbell sound effect, revealing someone who knew or had learned about the main guest's intentions.
+Often, the primary guest would learn that someone from their life (such as a spouse they had cheated on) was hearing their on-stage confession.
+The doorbell and its associated surprises were a significant element of the series throughout its run.